IkeB108/P5-Asynchronous-Loading-Library/README.md

 # P5 Asynchronous Loading Library
 A simple Javascript library for P5JS that makes asynchronous loading easy and seemless.
+You can draw things to the canvas while files are still loading.
 ## Example usage
 ```javascript
 function setup(){